varnishcache/varnish-cache/doc/sphinx/tutorial/purging.rst

 Quite powerful, really.

-Bans are checked when we hit an object in the cache, but before we deliver it.
-An object is only checked against newer bans.
+Bans are checked when we hit an object in the cache, but before we deliver it. *An object is only checked against newer bans*.
 If you have a lot of objects with long TTL in your cache you should be aware of a potential performance impact of having many bans.